STUDYING GROUPS

 May 16th 12-1:30pm via ZOOM

 CCSGO is hosting a conversation-focused event for those curious about Group Relations conferences and the Chicago Tavistock tradition.
 Together, we will look at what actually happens in these spaces and how they support reflection, connection, and learning about group dynamics.
+Click the button below to find out more and register.

 How to Get Involved